 How to change your mortgage repayment frequency

-The method of changing your home loan’s repayment frequency depends on the lender, but many allow you to do this yourself through internet banking.
-If your repayment is direct debited from an external account, you may need to call them and ask.
+Changing your home loan's repayment frequency depends on the lender, but many allow you to easily do this yourself via the internet.
+However, if your repayment is direct debited from an external account, you may need to call them and arrange it.

-Don’t forget to check with the lender how the fortnightly (or weekly) repayments are calculated, because if the repayments are not exactly half (or a quarter, if weekly) the monthly repayment, you won’t pay off the loan earlier and save as much.
+Don't forget to check with the lender how the fortnightly (or weekly) repayments will be calculated, because if the repayments are not half of your monthly repayment for fortnightly (or a quarter, if weekly), you won't get much benefit at all.

 What about extra and lump sum repayments?

 There are hundreds of home loan products on the market that also let you make extra or lump sum repayments.
-These are different to more frequent repayments, as they involve making additional repayments beyond the required minimum:
+This is different to more frequent repayments, as it involves making additional repayments beyond the required minimum.
+This can include:

-• Lump sum repayments are a one-off payment, and are sometimes capped at a certain amount each year
+• Lump sum repayments that are one-off payments (although sometimes these may be capped at a certain amount each year)

-Using the Savings.com.au Extra and Lump Sum Repayment Calculator, we see that by paying an extra $200 per fortnight into that same loan from before (starting after three years), you'd potentially save as much as $43,000 in interest overall, and pay off the loan almost seven years faster.
-Making a one-off contribution of $10,000 meanwhile could save about $9,500 and almost one year.
+Using our Extra and Lump Sum Repayment Calculator, paying an extra $200 per fortnight into that same loan (starting after three years) would potentially save you as much as $184,712 in interest overall and see you pay off the loan seven years and eight months faster.
+As you can see, any extra payments can mean considerable savings.

 Savings.com.au's two cents

-Repaying a home loan fortnightly or weekly can result in an extra month’s worth of repayments on your mortgage each year, which helps you pay off the loan years earlier and save thousands in interest.
-Interest on mortgages tends to accrue daily, so repaying weekly will save you more interest than repaying fortnightly, but not much.
-Both generally tend to be better than paying monthly.
+Repaying a home loan fortnightly or weekly results in an extra month's worth of repayments on your mortgage each year.
+This effectively helps you pay off a loan years earlier and can save tens of thousands in interest.
+Remember interest on mortgages accrues daily so repaying weekly will save you more in interest than repaying fortnightly, but not much over the life of a loan.

 Image by marijana1 from Pixabay